Dan-Levi/wpbridge-for-rust/README.md

 ## Coming soon

 + More shortcodes.
-+ More Wordpress Elementor templates
++ More WordPress Elementor templates

 ## FAQ
 + **Does this plugin have any plugin dependencies?**